Today’s post is indirectly related to weight loss, but when the scale just won’t budge – you have to think outside of the box!

 Mattresses have a definite shelf life, and even ones that say 25 YEARS have been proven to only last 7-10 tops and after 7-8 years the springs and resilience of the materials have broken down to the point where they will contribute to your discomfort.
 We have already established that when it comes to sleep both quality and quantity are very important.
 If you are dealing with chronic pain or chronic stress, or if you are doing everything right but still not losing weight, you need to have a look at your mattress.

-A lot of people ask me what we, as two chiropractors, sleep on, and we replaced a high-quality futon mattress with a 20″ Stearns & Foster model back in late 2006.
+A lot of people ask me what we sleep on, and we replaced a high-quality futon mattress with a 20″ Stearns & Foster model back in late 2006.
 We kept that mattress far longer than we should have, because it broke down prematurely.
 Recently, after great debate, we replaced the Stearns & Foster with a Tempurpedic model.
 So far, we are really enjoying the reduced pressure points it provides.
 Between that and the lack of conductive motion – we are easily sleeping longer and getting up less frequently throughout the night.
 A win-win in my opinion.

 Copyright (c) 2014 Miranda Jorgenson.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part with out the express written permission of the author.
 You are welcome to share this link or print this page and use in its entirely.